matloff/R-Style-Guide/README.md

 In other words, the body of a function consists largely of calls to other functions.
 And those functions themselves will be of that form as well.

-In this manner, *we limit the length of a function*.
-Just as a supermarket may open a new checkstand whenever lines in the existing ones exceed, say, three people, if the number of lines in a function you write exceeds, say a screenful, you should shorten in by moving some of the lines into separate functions.
+The advantage, which applies just as well to R users who are not primarily programmers as it does to CS people, is that in this manner, *we limit the length of a function*.
+Just as a supermarket may open a new checkstand whenever lines in the existing ones exceed, say, three people, if the number of lines in a function you write exceeds, say a screenful, you should shorten it by moving some of the lines into separate functions.

 Why do this?

-* It's difficult to read/debug/ehance a long function.
+* It's difficult to read/debug/enhance a long function.

 * This style in essence presents an outline of what the function does (especially with good function names).

-* When you are writing the code, you write the outline first, then fill in the details by writing the functions **g()**, **h()** and so on.
+* When you are writing the code, you write this "outline" first, then fill in the details by writing the functions **g()**, **h()** and so on.

-* This makes your code easier to *write*
+* This makes your code easier to *write*.

 * For others, it makes your code easier to *read*.